 The initial positions of the planets and the Sun were taken from NASA JPL HORIZONS system for Jan\,1,\,2000 and then varied in each realisation by letting the SS evolve for a~certain amount of time before the start of the simulation.
-We adopted nine pre-evolved states, evenly distributed from 0 to 165 years (approximately the orbital period of Neptune) producing an ensemble of possible encounters of the remnant with large planets.
-Such a~coarse time step can create initially degenerate positions of the terrestrial planets, but not taking a~smaller step can be justified: \begin{enumerate} \item We let the massive body travel at different velocities from the same distance, so the positions of planets during the closest approach are different despite starting from the same pre-evolved state. \item We made several simulations without terrestrial planets.
-Using deterministic symplectic methods allows us to make one-to-one comparisons to the simulations with all planets and the same initial configuration.
+We adopted nine pre-evolved states, evenly distributed from 0 to 165 years (approximately the orbital period of Neptune), producing an ensemble of possible encounters of the remnant with large planets.
+Such a~coarse time step can initially create degenerate positions of the terrestrial planets but can be justified due to the following reasons: \begin{enumerate} \item We let the massive body travel at different velocities from the same distance, so the positions of planets during the closest approach are different despite starting from the same pre-evolved state. \item We made several simulations without terrestrial planets.
+Using deterministic symplectic methods allowed us to make one-to-one comparisons to the simulations with all planets and the same initial configuration.
 The results show that large gas planets are the dominant agents when it comes to the stability of the SS or capture of planets.
-Low-mass terrestrial planets being retained, captured or ejected is a~secondary outcome that influences the orbital parameters of the final system should they be captured or retained.
+Low-mass terrestrial planets being retained, captured, or ejected is a~secondary outcome that influences the orbital parameters of the final system should they be captured or retained.
 Hence, the terrestrial planets behave essentially as test masses.
-We plot one such comparison in Fig.~\ref{fig:detail_4-8pl} -- the simulations are almost identical except for the capture of Venus and the Earth and a~slightly different semi-major axis of Saturn. \item We also performed high-resolution calculations of the BH encounter, with a~fixed incidence angle and a~time step between realisations of 0.5 year (i.e., 330 simulations in total, see Appendix~\ref{ap:bet}). \end{enumerate}
+We plotted one such comparison in Fig.~\ref{fig:detail_4-8pl} -- the simulations are almost identical except for the capture of Venus and Earth and a~slightly different semi-major axis of Saturn. \item We also performed high-resolution calculations of the BH encounter, with a~fixed incidence angle and a~time step between realisations of 0.5 year (i.e. 330 simulations in total, see Appendix~\ref{ap:bet}). \end{enumerate}